openhive-network/wallet/CONTRIBUTING.md

 We will clarify standards of acceptable behavior and we will take appropriate and fair corrective action in response to any instances of unacceptable behavior.

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting us at github.abuse@steemit.com.
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting us at github.abuse@hive.blog.
 All complaints will be reviewed and investigated and will result in a response that is deemed necessary and appropriate to the circumstances.
 We maintain strict confidentiality with regard to the reporter of an incident.
 Further details of specific enforcement policies may be posted separately.

 ### Attribution